 They say first impressions matter and, when you really think about it, your CV is the first impression you’re going to make on any potential employer – as well as your first chance to make yourself stand out from a pool of candidates.

 So, how do we make sure we’re making the best first impression possible?
-Here’s our essential guide to CV writing, packed with top tips and hints for giving your potential employer what they’re looking for and getting your foot in that door.
+Here’s our essential guide on how to write a CV, packed with top tips and hints for giving your potential employer what they’re looking for and getting your foot in that door.

 While you might feel like the more information you can fit on your CV the better, the truth is that your prospective employer is going to have a lot of CVs to get through, and they don’t have time to read an essay.
 Your aim should be to give them all the information they need in as little time and space as possible; in page terms, two pages should be plenty to include all of the relevant detail.